andyhero12/andyhero12.github.io/_posts/2023-5-25-Cornell-Course-Reviews.md

     Despite the challenges posed by virtual learning, CS 1110 has played a pivotal role in cultivating my interest in Computer Science, thanks to its excellent teaching methods.
 I firmly believe that it stands out as one of the most well-taught classes offered at Cornell University.
 The core principles of debugging and computing, which I learned in this class, continue to resonate with me and greatly benefit my ongoing studies.

-- <span style="color:red">ENGRG 1010: AEW Collab Workshop: CS 1110</span>,
+- __ENGRG 1010: AEW Collab Workshop: CS 1110__
-<span style="color:blue">Undergrad student</span>
+    <span style="color:grey">Undergrad student</span>

     There were weekly meetings where we would fill out a sheet based on what we learned in CS 1110 that week.
 Overall, I don't think it impacted my grade in CS 1110 or my understanding of CS, but it was always more helpful to do more practice problems.
 It was all online in a Zoom breakout room, so it was not very interactive.
-AEWs might be better now that everything is back in person, so your milage may vary.
+AEWs might be better now that everything is back in person, so your mileage may vary.

-- <span style="color:red">ENGRG 1050: Engineering Seminar</span>,
+- __ENGRG 1050: Engineering Seminar__
-<span style="color:blue">Undergrad student</span>
+    <span style="color:grey">Undergrad student</span>

     Introductory Seminar that all Engineers have to take.
 The class has a weekly meeting where you meet those sitting with you and talk about courses to take, major decisions, and opportunities on campus.
 I don't think it was of much use, but it is still a requirement for everyone.
-- <span style="color:red">HIST 1200: FWS: Writing History</span>,
+- __HIST 1200: FWS: Writing History__
-<span style="color:blue">PHD student</span>
+    <span style="color:grey">PHD student</span>

     I wrote about 4-5 essays throughout the entire semester.
 It was a relatively politically driven class.
 It was a moderate amount of work throughout the semester, with weekly attendance, group discussions, and essays.
 I needed it for FWS credit.
 I would say most FWS are a random coin toss.
 It is hard to say whether or not you will get an easy or hard one.

-- <span style="color:red">PHYS 1112: Physics 1: Mechanics & Heat</span>,
+- __PHYS 1112: Physics 1: Mechanics & Heat__
-<span style="color:blue">Phillip Krasicky</span>
+    <span style="color:grey">Phillip Krasicky</span>

     Similar to Math 1920, I did a lot of the practice problems that were provided to make sure I had a strong foundational understanding of the topics.
 I think this is the easier of the two Engineering physics requirements.
 The class mainly consisted of weekly problem sets, discussions, and labs.
 The workload was moderately heavy, but it wasn't too difficult.

-- <span style="color:red">PSYCH 1101: Introduction to Pyschology</span>,
+- __PSYCH 1101: Introduction to Pyschology__
-<span style="color:blue">David Pizarro</span>
+    <span style="color:grey">David Pizarro</span>

     I believe they heavily nerfed this class because of Covid.
 It is a fall-only class and was the first time being run with Covid.
 As a result, there were no exams and only a weekly quiz.
 All I would do was watch the weekly 1-hour lecture at 3x speed 30 minutes before the quiz.
 I would then use my short-term memory to remember and answer all the quiz questions.
 I don't think the class could get easier.
 However, exams have now returned, so the class might not be as easy as it used to be.
 Even then, I think a lot of good material was covered in that class, and I would still recommend taking it as a liberal study.